Half Marathon Course

 We recommend looking for lodging in the following towns:

 - Springdale (Cable Mountain Lodge and Cliffrose Lodge & Gardens are close to the finish line)

 If camping is more your style you can find dispersed camping in the area around the race on the BLM website, here.

-ZION RIVER RESORT » If you’re looking for less-primitive camping or RV hookups, Zion River Resort is a great option for campers and RVers!
+ZION RIVER RESORT » If you’re looking for less-primitive camping or RV hookups, Zion River Resort is a great option, and its a pretty short walk to the start line!
 Zion River Resort has a pool, restrooms, laundromat, and more on site.

-WATCHMAN & SOUTH CAMPGROUNDS » These campgrounds are immediately inside the park on the South entrance.
+WATCHMAN & SOUTH CAMPGROUNDS » If you’re fine with about a 25 minute drive to the start line, these campgrounds are excellent options!
+A plus is that your campground is near the finish line.
+These campgrounds are immediately inside the park on the South entrance.
 Reservations need to be made 6 months before your arrival date.
 Make a reservation for Watchman.
 South Campground is available on a first come first served basis and is more primitive with no hook-ups at all.

 Zion Ponderosa Ranch